TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Methodology

 \subsection{Time Series Forecasting}

-We design a time series forecasting module including a temporal decoder and a projection function.
-In particular, we input the aggregated features $\overline{\mathbf{H}}_C$ into temporal decoder $\mathit{TemporalDecoder(\cdot)}$ to map the latent embeddings into the original data space.
-Finally, we use a projection function based on feed-forward networks for prediction.
+We design a time series forecasting module including a multivariate Transformer decoder and a projection function.
+In particular, we input the aligned time series embeddings $\overline{\mathbf{H}}_C$ into the multivariate Transformer decoder $\mathit{MTDecoder(\cdot)}$ to map the dependencies among variables.
+Finally, we use a projection function for final forecasting.